fwbrasil/activate/README.md

  * Use of RadonSTM to control entities atributes, resulting in a durable STM with optimistc concurrency control
  * The storage backend is pluggable.
 For now there is support for transient memory, prevayler and jdbc (tested with mysql and oracle).
 There is a initial implementation for key-value storages, like Apache Cassandra.
- * Lazy loading and transparent activation
+ * Entities are lazy loaded and initialized when used
  * Type-safe queries

 Getting Started